Karthikr32/bookmyride/README.md

 **Authentication:** JWT Required (See **“Authentication & JWT Usage”** in Technical Architecture)

 #### 📝 Description
-This API allows an authorized **Management/Admin** user to add a **brand-new bus entry** into the enterprise bus registry.
-It serves as the core provisioning endpoint used to enrich the fleet with new travel buses, fully capable of:

-Key highlights:
-  - Strict validation of Management user identity and role before any processing.
+This API enables an authorized **Management (ADMIN) user** to register a new bus into the system by performing comprehensive validation, normalization, and computation before persisting the record.
+The endpoint enforces strict **JWT-based authentication and role verification**, validates all incoming DTO attributes, resolves and validates origin and destination locations using the centralized `MasterLocation` registry, and standardizes critical domain values through enum-driven processing.
+During registration, the system derives AC type and seat type from the selected `BusType`, initializes seat availability based on declared capacity, converts and validates departure time into `LocalTime`, normalizes travel duration, and deterministically calculates arrival time as a function of departure and duration.
+All operations are executed within a transactional boundary with optimistic locking and audit logging, ensuring that every bus enters the system in a fully validated, schedule-consistent, and operationally ready state for downstream routing, trip scheduling, and booking workflows.

+**Key Highlights:**
+- **Strict Management authorization** using JWT authentication and role-based access control.
-  - Deep validation of all submitted bus attributes.
+- **Deep DTO and domain-level validation** of all bus attributes before persistence.
-  - Enum-driven data normalization for:
+- **Enum-driven normalization** for:
-       - BusType (e.g., AC, Sleeper, AC_SEATER, etc..)
+   - Bus type classification
-       - State of registration (e.g., TAMIL_NADU, ANDRA_PRADESH, KARNATAKA, etc..)
+   - State of registration
-       - Inter-state permit status (eg., PERMITTED, NOT_PERMITTED)
+   - Inter-state permit status
-  - Location validation for both **origin (fromLocation)** and **destination (toLocation)** using centralized `MasterLocation`.
-  - Intelligent attribute derivation (AC type, seat type) based on the BusType
+- **Automatic derivation of AC type and seat type** based on the resolved BusType.
-  - Converts departure time from string → `LocalTime` with strict format checking.
+- **Centralized location validation** for fromLocation and toLocation via MasterLocation.
-  - Sets available seats equal to total capacity automatically.
+- **Capacity-aware initialization**, where available seats are set equal to total capacity.
+- **Strict time parsing** and validation for departure time (LocalTime).
-  - Calculates arrival time from **departure + duration**.
+- **Arrival time computation** using departure time + normalized travel duration.
-  - Audit logs all admin actions (Management ID, username, created bus details).
-  - Protected by:
-     - **JWT authentication**
-     - **Role-based access enforcement**
-     - **DTO validation**
-     - **Optimistic locking**
-     - **Transactional safety**
+- **Transactional safety** with optimistic locking, preventing partial writes and concurrency conflicts.
-     - **enterprise-grade error safety**
+- **Comprehensive audit logging**, capturing management identity, timestamps, and created bus metadata.

+> **Prerequisite:** Valid location data must already exist in the system.
+Ensure locations are initialized using **Bulk Location Creation API (#6)** before registering buses.

 #### 📥 Request Body (Sample)
 {
-&nbsp;&nbsp;&nbsp; "busNumber": "TN01CC1234",
+&nbsp;&nbsp;&nbsp; "busNumber": "TN01CM1234",
 &nbsp;&nbsp;&nbsp; "busName": "Chennai Express",
-&nbsp;&nbsp;&nbsp; "busType": "Sleeper",
+&nbsp;&nbsp;&nbsp; "busType": "Ac Sleeper",
 &nbsp;&nbsp;&nbsp; "stateOfRegistration": "Tamil nadu",
 &nbsp;&nbsp;&nbsp; "interStatePermitStatus": "Permitted",
 &nbsp;&nbsp;&nbsp; "capacity": 50,